Sragen Regency

 Sragen Regency (ꦑꦧꦸꦥꦠꦺꦤ꧀ꦱꦿꦒꦺꦤ꧀) is a regency (kabupaten) in the eastern part of Central Java province in Indonesia.
-It covers an area of 994.57 km^{2} and had a population of 858,266 at the 2010 Census and 976,951 at the 2020 Census; the official estimate as at end 2024 was 1,004,761 (comprising 500,487 males and 504,274 females).
+It covers an area of 994.57 km^{2} and had a population of 858,266 at the 2010 Census and 976,951 at the 2020 Census; the official estimate as at mid 2025 was 1,011,824 (comprising 503,895 males and 507,929 females).
 Its capital is the town of Sragen, located about 30 km to the northeast of Surakarta.
 Sragen is bordered by Karanganyar Regency to the south, Boyolali Regency to the west, Grobogan Regency to the north, and East Java Province to the east.

 Java's longest river, the Bengawan Solo River, flows through the fertile rice fields in the region.
 The archaeological excavation and UNESCO World Heritage Site of Sangiran is located in Sragen.

 Administrative districts

-Sragen Regency comprises twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at end 2024.
+Sragen Regency comprises twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 196 rural desa and 12 urban kelurahan), and its post code.